 About > Site Mechanics

 Cloud computing technology is increasingly considered a commodity.
-But when it comes to web hosting, the old adage “You get what you pay for” still rings true.
+Yet when it comes to choosing a company to host your sites, the old adage “You get what you pay for” still rings true.
 I have tried a myriad of hosting providers, from low-budget to high-end, each with mixed results.
-Thankfully, I now host all my sites with FireHost, known for their emphasis on security.
-Pssh, security you say?

 This site is entirely built using the flexible, versatile, and (in all other ways) awesome Drupal CMS.
 Some have called it more than just a system, dubbing it a “content management framework.”
 I’m not one to split hairs over semantics, but I’ll tell you this: It lets me build sites without worrying about complexity or scalability.
 Meaning, I can say with impunity: “Yeah, Drupal can do that.”